rmcandrews/reactjs-express-generator/README.md

 To install run:
 - `npm -g reactjs-express-generator`
-- `res-gen` in the directory you want to install your app in
+- `rjs-gen` in the directory you want to install your app in

+Optional database support flags:
+- `--mysql` for mysql support
+- `--mongodb` for mongodb support

+Example for mysql project would look like:
+`rjs-gen --mysql`

 ### File structure:
 ```